 Corruption caused by faulty RAM, or the broader memory subsystem.

 PostgreSQL does not protect against correctable memory errors and it is assumed you will operate using RAM that uses industry standard Error Correcting Codes (ECC) or better protection.
 However, ECC memory is typically only immune to single-bit errors, and should not be assumed to provide absolute protection against failures that result in memory corruption.

-amcheck can only prove the presence of corruption; it cannot prove its
+amcheck can only prove the presence of corruption; it cannot prove its absence.

 No error concerning corruption raised by

 amcheck raises errors in the event of conditions that, by definition, should never happen, and so careful analysis of

 amcheck errors is often required.